kohler/hotcrp/devel/manual/fmt.md

     A record’s *requirements* match if each of them evaluates to true.

-2. Of the matching translation records, HotCRP selects the ones with the maximum *priority* (an number that allows translations to override one another regardless of context or requirements).
+2. Of the matching translation records, HotCRP selects the ones with the maximum *priority* (a number that allows translations to override one another regardless of context or requirements).

-3. Of those, HotCRP selects the records with the maximum *context length*.
+3. Of the remaining, HotCRP selects the records with the maximum *context length*.

-4. Of those, HotCRP selects the records with the maximum *number of requirements* (so a translation with more requirements will beat a translation with fewer).
+4. Of the remaining, HotCRP selects the records with the maximum *number of requirements* (so a translation with more requirements will beat a translation with fewer).

-5. And of those, HotCRP selects the record that was defined last.
+5. Finally, HotCRP selects the record that was defined last.

 The search yields the resulting record’s output string, if any records matched, or a copy of the input string, if none matched.